notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/19-AWS-Architecting-Ecosystem.md

   - Cost Optimization
   - Sustainability
 - The idea is that acting with these 6 pillars you are having good architecture on AWS
-- They are not something you balance and compromise between them or trade offs, they are actually a synergy.
+- They are not something you balance and compromise between them or trade off, they are actually a synergy.
 For example, when you prove your operational excellence you are probably also improving your cost optimization

 ### 1. Operational Excellence